298: No Such Thing As An Emotional Support Amoeba

 They don't wind the windows down.

-Andy flies and convertible planes.
+I think Andy flies in convertible planes.

 So there's no mile high club in the horse world?
+Nothing, no. Imagine it would be Mayhem.

 There must have been at some point.
+No, there's no.

 Come on.

+They don't have free time.
 It's not like the seatbelt sign goes off and the horses can wander around the plane.

+I bet sometimes one at the back's like, oh, this toilet's taken.
 Do you mind if I just pop up front and use the girls?

 Maybe not.

+This air horse one.
 It's not just horses that go in it.

 But I have no idea how that works.
+How does that work?

-They just have an emotional support crab with them, and then they're fine.
+They just have an emotional support crab with them and then they're fine.
+Did you say you did know?
+Yes, because

-So in 1965, they flew with dolphins for the first time, and this was from the US or the Netherlands.
+they did this another time.
+So in 1965 they flew with dolphins for the first time and this was from the US to the Netherlands.

-I'm not entirely sure why, maybe they were just going on holiday, but they had hammocks for them.
+I'm not entirely sure why, maybe they were just going on holiday.

-So you can see pictures of these dolphins in these hammocks with little holes for their fins, and they had each dolphin had a groom next to them covering them with water at all times.
+But they had hammocks for them.
+So you can see pictures of these dolphins in these hammocks with little holes for their fins.

+And they had each dolphin had a groom next to them covering them with water at all times.
 So they had to be constantly flanneling them down.

-And the operations manager was interviewed about the trip, and he said everyone involved with those dolphins was very hush-hush.
+I read about this dolphins, the dolphins going on Air Horse One, and the operations manager was interviewed about the trip.
+And he said everyone involved with those dolphins was very hush-hush.

-They had a police escort and no one would say anything or answer questions, which made you think they were probably military dolphins.
+They had a police escort, and no one would say anything or answer questions, which made you think they were probably military dolphins.

 Okay.

 You know, they get the pilots treat these animals better than they treat us when they're flying.
+They fly more carefully for the animals.

-So the horses, they're so worried because the horses are really expensive, much more expensive than a human.
+So the horses, they're so worried because the horses are really expensive, much more expensive than human.

 And so they really don't want them, these racehorses, to be damaged by falling over or whatever.